1869 | Motion at General Conference, Church of the United Brethren in Christ, to Found a Seminary

 1980 | Center for Supervisory Studies Established

 The Center for Supervisory Studies began in 1980 to bring about transformation in the leadership practice of both persons and institutions.
-Over time, the Center became a leader in the development of pastoral supervision as an academic discipline in theological education, having produced one of the three books in the initial trio of works that gave grounding to theological field education.
+Over time, the Center became a leader in the development of pastoral supervision as an academic discipline in theological education, having produced one of the three books in the initial trio of works that gave grounding to Christian theological seminary.
 Dr. Pohly’s seminal book, Transforming the Rough Places: The Ministry of Supervision (Providence House Publishers, Franklin, TN, 2001), is used as a text in church judicatory training, clinical pastoral education, and seminary curricula throughout the United States and in several foreign countries.
 The name of the Center was changed to the Pohly Center for for Supervision and Leadership Formation in 2001 to honor its founder, Dr. Kenneth Pohly, and to expand the Center’s purpose to include leadership formation as a model of supervisory training and research.
 The Pohly Center for Supervision and Leadership Formation became part of the Institute for Applied Theology at United in 2003.

 1985 | Master of Arts in Theological Studies (M.A.T.S.)
 Degree Offered